chembience/docker-postgres-rdkit/README.md

 ## How to build a Docker image locally

-Clone the repository, use the Postgres update.sh script and run build script:
+Clone the repository, use the Postgres update.sh script and run the build script:

 ```shell script
 git clone https://github.com/chembience/docker-postgres-rdkit-compile